traefik/traefik/docs/content/https/tls.md

 !!! important "'default' TLS Option"

-    The `default` option is special.
     When no tls options are specified in a tls router, the `default` option is used.
+    When specifying the `default` option explicitly, make sure not to specify provider namespace as the `default` option does not have one.
-    Conversely, for cross-provider references, for example, when referencing the file provider from a docker label, you must specify the provider, for example:
+    Conversely, for cross-provider references, for example, when referencing the file provider from a docker label, you must specify the provider namespace, for example:
     `traefik.http.routers.myrouter.tls.options=myoptions@file`

 ### Minimum TLS Version